 A subacromial decompression (SAD) may be performed with another procedure or by itself.
 A SAD, also called a “Mumford Procedure,” involves shaving down the acromion process of the scapula to free up the subacromial space.
 This procedure can help patients with subacromial bursitis, biceps tendonitis, and rotator cuff injuries.

 When the biceps tendon is irritated beyond repair, a tendon surgery called “biceps tenodesis” may be performed.
-Here, the surgeon moves the long head of the biceps tendon from the top of the glenoid process (where it’s flush with the labrum) to the middle of the humerus to decrease irritation from a torn labrum or decreased subacromial space.
+Here, the surgeon moves the long head of the biceps tendon from the top of the glenoid process to the middle of the humerus.
+This decreases irritation from a torn labrum or decreased subacromial space.

 Arthroplasty